 Destination Brisbane: Looking for info and tips on eco-friendly accommodation, tours and activities in Brisbane, Australia?
 Here you’ll find our favorite sustainable hotels, hostels, tours and recommendations for restaurants in the capital of Queensland.
 We’ve also put together some links to the weather forecast for Brisbane and other useful travel info.
-Enjoy!

 Brisbane, capital of Queensland, is a big, modern city set on the Brisbane River.
 Clustered in its South Bank cultural precinct are institutions including Queensland Museum and Sciencentre, with noted interactive exhibitions, and Queensland Gallery of Modern Art, among Australia’s major contemporary art museums.
 Looming over the city is Mt.
 Coot-tha, site of sprawling Brisbane Botanic Gardens, with panoramic views from its summit.

-Eco-Smart Luxury & Boutique Hotels in Brisbane
+Eco-friendly Hotels in Brisbane

 Emporium Boutique Hotel